Unit 3: Advanced Topics & Disease Prevention¶

 The scenario: A client feels overwhelmed by all the things they hear "cause cancer" and wonders how they can possibly avoid every risk.

-Client: "I keep reading about all these things that cause cancer.
-It feels overwhelming.
+Client: "I keep reading about all these things that cause cancer, and it feels overwhelming.
 How can I possibly avoid it all?"

 What NOT to do: